juanmrm/basic-python-examples/README.md

 - tuples
     - are inmutable (key difference from list)
 - functions
+- flow control:
-- if statetments
+    - if statetments, for loop, while loop
 - operators
+- dictionary